Batyoaron/LFinder/README.md

 # LFinder

-# ONLY JUST A FEW THINGS WORK IN THIS UPDATE
+Version: v2.2

-LFinder: This program can be detect dangerous links from 7 questions
+LFinder: This program can be detect dangerous links, just paste it

  Downloading: